 When you're having lobster ravioli, the question that comes up first is: what does lobster ravioli sauce actually look like?
-To tell you the truth, it can look like a lot of different things, but by far the best options (in my opinion) are a cream-based or a butter-based sauce.
+To tell you the truth, it can look like a lot of different things, but by far the best option (in my opinion) is a cream-based or a butter-based sauce.
 Lobster is such a rich, indulgent ingredient, it needs a sauce that can hold up to it.
 Plus, butter and lobster are bff's, they have been since the dawn of time.

 I love making pasta sauces, and pasta sauces that go with lobster are one of my specialties (just ask my mom, lol).
 I've been making them for years, and have it down to a science.
 For this sauce, we're going to up the ante by cooking our lobster shells in the cream itself, which lends a subtle, gorgeous lobster sweetness to the sauce.
 It's the perfect complement for the lobster ravioli itself.
 If you aren't using fresh lobster or don't have lobster shells and only have the meat, don't worry, we'll go through that as well.